CismaruAnaMaria/manual_testing_project/README.md

 * Check if the bank manager can add a customer;
 * Check if the bank manager can open an account;
 * Check if the new customer is added to the customer list;
-* Check if the bank manager cand delete a customer;
+* Check if the bank manager can delete a customer;
 * Check if the customer can login;
 * Check if customer has a list with his transactions;
 * Check if customer can see transactions between a period known;